Terry Wilkinson

 About My Family

-I moved with my family to Des Moines, Iowa, in 1986 to restart a small church.
-I would serve the members of this church for 32 years until my retirement in 2017.
-We are blessed with three grown children and one grandchild.
-Joni and I are blessed with long ties to Southern Baptist churches, and we both graduated from Southwestern Baptist Theological Seminary in 1982 with MDiv degrees before our move to Iowa.
-I have served in many roles in the Metro Association and Joni volunteers as Iowa's state WMU executive director.
-We love to travel and have worked with international students at Drake University for many years through the Sunday night supper ministry.
+Joni and I are blessed with long ties to Southern Baptist churches.
+We both graduated from Southwestern Baptist Theological Seminary in 1982 with M.Div. degrees before our move to Iowa.
+I have served in many roles in the Metro Association, and Joni volunteers as Iowa’s state W.M.U.
+Executive Director.
 Joni has retired from the Clive Fire Department after 24 years.
-Terry enjoys his role as a chaplain in various forms.

 About My Ministry

-I have enjoyed 32 years as a pastor and have been blessed to grow in my skills as a chaplain for the Clive Fire and Police Departments.
-I have served as a part-time chaplain at the Des Moines VA hospital, a disaster relief chaplain for eight years and now three years as a full-time Tyson Corporate chaplain in Perry, Iowa.
+I served 11 years as a part-time chaplain at the Des Moines, VA hospital, several years as a disaster relief chaplain and five years as a full-time Tyson Corporate chaplain in Perry, Iowa.
 It seems God has given energy and opportunities for growth through chaplaincy.
+I continue to serve as chaplain to the City of Clive and Windsor Heights.

 SBC Chaplaincy